Giving my images for free

 Then I discovered Unsplash

 About two years ago I stumbled on Unsplash, a website with free (do whatever you want) high resolution photos.
-I loved the concept instantly, people could just upload their images and give them away for free under a Creative Commons CC0 license.
+I loved the concept instantly, people could just upload their images and give them away for free under a similar license than the Creative Commons CC0.

 So far, I uploaded 252 images on my Unsplash profile, they’ve been viewed over 137'000'000 times and downloaded over 1'157'000 times…